 Company reputation

 With so many businesses out there and the fierce competition, it makes great sense to invest in fringe benefits.
 Those businesses that give extra benefits besides desired salary often stand out among their competitors.
 They tend to enjoy more customer patronage and increased application from potential employees.
-In the public eye, such a company is perceived as one that provides a safe work environment for its employees.
-This will attract more customers and employees for treating their workers with value.

 Employee health and wellness

 When workers are in poor health, they spend valuable time for quality work in fixing their health.
 Work-related injuries and illnesses known as occupational hazards are a real possibility.
 A safe work environment created through fringe benefits like health insurance and gym membership not only improves employee health but will reduce sick leaves.
-A business is only as healthy as its workers.

 Employee engagement

 Fringe benefits provide some sort of reward which impacts greatly employee work experience.
 By making your workers feel that their effort is being recognized, you earn their loyalty.
 Increased employee loyalty translates to increased productivity because worker’s self-esteem is protected.
-Most workers will appreciate working in an environment where they feel like they are gaining more than just their paycheck.

 Compensation for workers